Pelvic Floor Physical Therapy After Endometriosis Excision Surgery

 Healing after endometriosis excision surgery is not just physical.
 It is mental, emotional, and deeply personal.
 And for me, one of the most important parts of that healing has not been the surgery itself.
 It has been pelvic floor physical therapy.

-Pelvic floor physical therapy, often called pelvic floor PT, is a specialized form of therapy that works with the muscles, connective tissue, and nervous system function of the pelvic region.
+Pelvic floor physical therapy, often called pelvic floor PT, is a specialized form of therapy that works with the muscles, connective tissue, movement patterns, and nervous system function of the pelvic region.
 For people who have lived with endometriosis, chronic pelvic pain, or years of bracing through symptoms, it can be one of the most meaningful tools in post-surgical recovery.
-It was for me, and I think more women deserve to know it exists.

 Gabriella Castellani, MS, OTR/L, in a quiet reflective moment at home, holding a book during her recovery from endometriosis excision surgery and pelvic floor physical therapy.